KSESEU/LLMPapers/README.md

 <br>``
 This paper proposes a method to retrieve good contexts for in-context learning.
 Specifically, the method ``<br>``
-(1) uses an unsupervised retriever (BM25/SBERT) to obtain s set of context candidates, ``<br>``
+(1) uses an unsupervised retriever (BM25/SBERT) to obtain a set of context candidates, ``<br>``
 (2) passes the candidates to a scoring model (GPT-Neo/GPT-J/GPT-3/Codex) and select the top/bottom k as positive/negative examples, ``<br>``